Open-S2/open-vector-tile/README.md

 A Modified TypeScript implementation of the [Mapbox Vector Tile](https://github.com/mapbox/vector-tile-js) library.
 It is backwards compatible but offers a lot of new features and improvements including (but not limited to):

 * Proper module treeshake.
-* Indexed geometries.
-* Pre-Tessellated geometries to quickly send to the renderer.
+* Pre-Tessellated & Indexed geometries to quickly ship data to the renderer.
 * Support for 3D geometries.
 * Support for M-Values for each geometry point (used by lines and polygons).
   * M-Values are stored as "Shapes" which reuses objects only needing to do lookups on values.